DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 # Plugin Project

+Each plugin should be in a new project folder and Git repository.

+## Summary

+  * Create a Unity project called `Plugin_CATEGORY_DESCRIPTIVENAME` (where `CATEGORY` is one of the categories identified below).
+  * Create a new repository in your preferred location, Digital Painting plugins are always in `https://github.com/DigitalPainting`
+  * `git clone git@github.com:DigitalPainting/Plugin_CATEGORY_DESCRIPTIVENAME.git`

+## Details

 Plugins are built as separate Unity projects to be imported into your Digital Painting application.
 For convenience we use a naming convention to make it easy to identify different components in the Digital Painting setup.
 You are not forced to use these conventions but it is advisable.

 Plugin projects are named `Plugin_CATEGORY_DESCRIPTIVENAME`, where `Plugin` identifies this is a plugin project. `CATEGORY` is one of the values that describe what kind of plugin this is (listed below) and NAME is any name you want to use to uniquely identify this plugin.